 The median sale price for homes in Broomﬁeld was about $367K during the period of June through August 2015.
 Compare this with the average listing price of $406K.
 However, you can see that people value their homes highly in Broomﬁeld.
 Although, sale prices don’t reﬂect that, actual home values are sure to rise.
 Especially, as demand brings more and more people to the area.

 Compared to the country as a whole, the cost of living in Broomﬁeld is higher.
-High-tech ﬁrms including Oracle and Ball Corp employ many people in the community, and it is also the headquarters of Level 3 Communications.
+High-tech ﬁrms including Oracle and Ball Corporation employ many people in the community, and it is also the headquarters of Level 3 Communications.
 Employers of this caliber bring higher wages, which help to offset the higher cost of living.

 However, A vital factor in anyone’s decision to relocate is schools.
 Broomﬁeld offers a host of public schools, private institutions and Front Range Academy, a K-12 charter school.
 An additional perk of living in Broomfield is the close vicinity to the University of Colorado at Boulder.